ueberdosis/hocuspocus/docs/installation/laravel.md

 ## Custom integration

 The primary storage for Hocuspocus must be as a Y.Doc Uint8Array binary.
-At the moment, there are no compatible PHP libraries to read the YJS format therefore we have two options to access the data: save the data in a Laravel compatible format such as JSON _in addition_ to the primary storage, or create a seperate nodejs server with an API to read the primary storage, parse the YJS format and return it to Laravel.
+At the moment, there are no compatible PHP libraries to read the YJS format therefore we have two options to access the data: save the data in a Laravel compatible format such as JSON _in addition_ to the primary storage, or create a separate nodejs server with an API to read the primary storage, parse the YJS format and return it to Laravel.

 _Note: Do not be tempted to store the Y.Doc as JSON and recreate it as YJS binary when the user connects.
 This will cause issues with merging of updates and content will duplicate on new connections.
 The data must be stored as binary to make use of the YJS format._